Ultrasound Autofocusing: Common Midpoint Phase Error Optimization via Differentiable Beamforming: Introduction

-{C}oherent imaging systems reconstruct the physical properties of distant sources using phase-sensitive wavefield measurements, such as radio waves in radar, visible light in optics, or acoustic waves in sonar, seismic, and ultrasound imaging.
+Coherent imaging systems reconstruct the physical properties of distant sources using phase-sensitive wavefield measurements, such as radio waves in radar, visible light in optics, or acoustic waves in sonar, seismic, and ultrasound imaging.
 The search for signal coherence given an underlying propagation model is the unifying principle that underpins these modalities.
-Discrepancies between an assumed phase propagation model and the true propagation result in \emph{phase aberration}, a defocusing effect degrading the resolution and contrast of a coherent imaging system.
-Examples of phase aberration include the unmodeled refraction in the Earth's atmosphere which reduces the coherence length astronomic measurements of distant stars~\cite{wilson1996adaptive}, and unmodeled tissue velocity in medical ultrasound which degrades images~\cite{ali2023aberration}.
-Phase aberration poses a fundamental challenge for wavefield imaging through heterogeneous media where the spatial distribution of the acoustic properties in the propagation domain is unknown.
+Discrepancies between an assumed phase propagation model and the true propagation result in phase aberration, a defocusing effect that degrades the resolution and contrast of a coherent imaging system.
+For ultrasound imaging, phase aberration results from unmodeled tissue velocity in the propagation medium and produces degraded images~\cite{ali2023aberration}.

-Adaptive imaging finds use in astronomy, optics, and ultrasound to model, measure, and directly compensate for observed phase aberration.
-Early adaptive imaging techniques developed in astronomy included the phase screen model of the earth's thin atmosphere where phase shifts were measured and corrected using deformable mirrors to improve deep space image focus~\cite{beckers1993adaptive}.
-Phase screen models have been adopted in ultrasound imaging, where phase (or time) shifts between neighboring aperture elements are measured and iteratively corrected to compensate for phase aberration~\cite{flax1988phase, Odonnell1988PhaseAb}.
-Although phase screens are reasonable models of thin aberrating media near the aperture, such as the Earth's atmosphere or a thin layer of subcutaneous fat, they do not accurately model distributed near-field phase aberration often encountered in medical ultrasound imaging \cite{chau2019locally,rachlin1990direct,wild2000modelling}.
-Wave propagation through heterogeneous biological tissue with varying acoustic velocities results in spatially dependent phase aberration that accumulates over the wave's travel path.
-Phase aberration correction can be achieved by modifying the wave propagation model to better match the true propagation.
+Phase screen models have been adopted in ultrasound imaging, where phase (or time) shifts between neighboring aperture elements are measured and iteratively corrected to compensate for phase aberration \cite{flax1988phase, Odonnell1988PhaseAb}.
+Although phase screens are reasonable models of thin aberrating media near the aperture, such as a thin layer of subcutaneous fat, they do not accurately model distributed aberration encountered in heterogeneous media, such as the breast or thick layers of subcutaneous tissue \cite{wu1992timereversal,liu1994correction,hinkelman1998abdominal}.
+Wave propagation through heterogeneous biological tissue with varying acoustic velocities results in spatially dependent phase aberration that accumulates over the wave's travel path, which is also known as distributed phase aberration.
+Distributed phase aberration correction can be achieved by modifying the wave propagation model to better match the true propagation.